mapilio/mapilio-kit-archived/README.md

 ### User Authentication

-To upload images to Mapillary, an account is required and can be created [here](https://www.mapilio.com/signup).
+To upload images to Mapilio, an account is required and can be created [here](https://www.mapilio.com/signup).
 When using the tools for the first time, user authentication is required.
 You will be prompted to enter your account credentials.

 ### Metadata

-To upload images to Mapillary, image `GPS` and `capture time` are minimally required.
+To upload images to Mapilio, image `GPS` and `capture time` are minimally required.

 ## Installation